errorstudio/voipfone_client/README.md

 Spaces are stripped from phone numbers (which need to be supplied as a string); international format with a + symbol is OK.

-### Voipfone::GlobalDivert
+### VoipfoneClient::GlobalDivert
-The `Voipfone::GlobalDivert` class handles diverts for your whole account (all extensions).
+The `VoipfoneClient::GlobalDivert` class handles diverts for your whole account (all extensions).

 Diverts are one of four __types__ in Voipfone, which we describe thus: